 Many plan sponsors may opt for a short-term investment fund or vehicle with daily liquidity to help satisfy monthly benefit payment needs.
 These vehicles can play a key role in managing day-to-day cash needs.
-However, the yields of these vehicles tend to be lower than a typical cash flow generating strategy (see exhibit with a sample of relevant short-term benchmark yields) due largely to the inclusion of short-term high-quality credit.
+However, yields of these vehicles tend to be materially lower than a typical cash flow generating strategy (see below table with a sample of relevant short-term benchmark yields) and can become a cash drag over longer periods.
 It's also important to note that these vehicles require securities to be sold (or cash to be maintained) in order to meet redemption requests, which can become challenging in periods of market stress.1 While the likelihood of corporate defaults typically increases in these periods of stress, cash flow generating strategies typically do not have to actively sell securities because they instead rely upon coupon and maturity payments.